AIRASPI Build Log

 docker run -d -p 8000:8000 -p 9443:9443 --name portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce:latest

-open portainer in browser and set admin password
+Access Portainer in your browser and set an admin password:

-optional, useful to test your cameras on your headless device.
-You could of course also attach a monitor, but i find this more convenient. {: .notice}
+This is optional, useful to test your cameras on your headless device.
+You could attach a monitor, but I find VNC more convenient.

 sudo raspi-config

-Important: you need to change the paths to your own paths {: .notice}
+Important: you need to change the paths to your own paths.

 version: "3.9"